redwoodjs/redwoodjs-com-archive/TUTORIAL.md

   `<Route path="/about" page={AboutPage} name="about" />`

   If you don't like the name that `redwood generate` used for your route, feel free to change it in `Routes.js`!
 Named routes are awesome because if you ever change the path associated with a route, you need only change it in `Routes.js` and every link using a named route function will still point to the correct place.
 You can also pass a string to the `to` attribute, but you'll lose out on all the Redwood goodness that named routes provide.

-### Creating a link to the Home page from the About page

 Once we get to the About page we don't have any way to get back so let's add a link there as well: